Introduction

 Why the Distinction Matters

-Understanding the differences between variations of apple pies—like French and regular—offers insight into cultural heritage and personal taste.
+Understanding the Difference Between French Apple Pie and Regular Apple Pie offers insight into cultural heritage and personal taste.
 Whether you prefer a crumbly topping or a traditional double crust, each type brings something unique to the table, ensuring there’s an apple pie for every palate.

 What Is Apple Pie?